MoronSlayer/Digital-garden/content/garden/AI_Prod_Mgmt.md

 proactively suggest features or content to highlight during onboarding.
 - In-product chatbots can interact with users to address pain points, offer recommendations to encourage ideal usage, and provide personalized support at scale

+###  Powering product-led growth(PLG) with AI

+#### 6 Principles of product-lead growth

+1. Producing a free user experience

+This is where any PLG strategy with substance has to start.
+Premised on the idea that there is no better sales vehicle than the product itself.
+Cumbersome product demos and follow up sequences both take time from sales representatives both take time from sales representatives and become friction points for prospects.
+Instead teams should let users see the value of product delivers for themselves whenever it's convinient for them.

+Types of free user experiences:

+ - Free trials - which give the full functionality of the product for a limited time
+ - Freemium products - always fre but offer a limited version of the product in terms of functionality, usage and support
+ - Product tours - without a free option, you can simulate the experience with which user's can explore your application without ever accessing it or needing to sign up

+ 2. Delivering an 'aha' moment as soon as possible

+Users should experience the product's key benefits as soon as possible.
+Many ways to do this, but a very useful one is having an in-app guide that takes users directly to the experience of feature that leads to the 'aha' moment.

+3. Commiting to best-in-class usability

+Design your free product with optimized UX and usability, not any cluttered or unituitive digital experience.

+4. Delighting users to ensure stickiness

+Robust feedback mechanisms and quantitative data are crucial here to help product teams decide what features and functionalities to prioritize.

+5. Making the purchasing feel like the natural next step.

+Have in-app CTA's to take users directly to the purchase plan page

+6. Building in virality at every turn

+Ability to continually surprise and delight users so that they eventually become evangelists.

+###  Making product development smarter

+#### What is the product development life cycle?

+A cyclical cycle:

+- phase 0 - Business outcome - a clear objective to anchor what you want to achieve

+- phase 1  - discover - understand the problem's standing in the way of achieving it

+Ask questions like what's preventing customer's from retaining at a higher right? what's blocing adoption? what do users need to be more successful.

+Uncover and understand the pain points of customers and the larger market.

+- phase 2 - determine the right solution for users

+- phase 3 - build

+Work with product designers and engineers to ensure your idea comes to life as intended or determine how to pivot if needed

+- phase 4 - launch

+Build a launch plan to ensure customers adopt and continue using new functionality.
+Here, you'll work closely with marketing, customer success and sales teams to make a go-to market plan that connects to your target audience and shapes their behaviour.

+- phase 5 - evaluate

+After you launch, evaluate it sucess with both quantitative and qualitative data.

+- phase 6 - iterate